 The output indicates that the Gradle is installed correctly on your system.

 Although most Gradle users are Android developers, Gradle can be used as a build system in a variety of PHP, Java, Kotlin, C#, C++, Groovy, and even java-script projects.
-In this article, Gradle is fully introduced.
-In the continuation of the article, how to setup and configure Gradle in Fedora 33 is taught.
-You can easily install Gradle on your Fedora 33 system with this step-by-step tutorial.
+We tried to examine Gradle and give a full introduction for you.
+Also in the continuation, we showed the way to setup and configure Gradle on Fedora 33.
+You can now use Gradle to build and manage your Java, Kotlin, or other projects.
+We hope this article was helpful enough for you.